aws/aws-cdk-rfcs/README.md

 ### 6. Iterate on the RFC document

 This is where the fun begins.
 Once you start receiving feedback on your pull request, iterate on your document.
 Take time to read the comments, understand where people are coming from, respond politely and iterate.

 A few tips:

 - If you decide to resolve a comment without addressing it, take the time to explain.
 - Try to understand where people are coming from.
 If a comment seems off, ask folks to elaborate and describe their use case or provide concrete examples.
-- Work with your approver(s): if there are disagreements, @mention them in a comment and ask them to provide their opinion.
+- Work with your API bar raiser: if there are disagreements, @mention them in a comment and ask them to provide their opinion.
 - Be patient: it sometimes takes time for an RFC to converge.
 Our experience shows that some ideas need to "bake" and solutions oftentimes emerge via a healthy debate.
 We've had RFCs that took months to resolve.
 - Not everything must be resolved in the first revision.
 It is okay to leave some things to resolve later.
 Make sure to capture them clearly and have an agreement about that.
 We oftentimes update an RFC doc a few times during the implementation.

+### 7. API Bar Raiser Sign-off

+Before you can merge your RFC, you will need the API Bar Raiser to sign off on the **Working Backwards** section of your document.

+To record this sign-off, the bar raiser will add a comment to your RFC PR indicating that the working backwards section looks good to them (LGTM) and will update the RFC doc to check the "sign off" box in the working backwards section (see template).

-### 7. Final Comments Period
+### 8. Final Comments Period

-At some point, you've reached consensus about most issues that were brought up during the review period.
-In consultation with the approvers, a driver can announce that the RFC enters "final comments period", which means that within a ~week, if no major concerns are raised, the RFC will be approved and merged.
+At some point, you've reached consensus about most issues that were brought up during the review period, and you are ready to merge.
+To allow "last call" on feedback, the author can announce that the RFC enters "final comments period", which means that within a ~week, if no major concerns are raised, the RFC will be approved and merged.

-Add a comment on the RFC pull request and tracking issue that the RFC entered this stage so that all relevant stakeholders will be notified.
+Add a comment on the RFC pull request, tracking issue (and possibly slack/email if relevant) that the RFC entered this stage so that all relevant stakeholders will be notified.

-### 8. Obtain final approval

-Once the final comments period is over, and the author has made final edits, the RFC can be approved by the approvers and merged into the repository.
+Once the final comments period is over, seek an approval of one of the core team members, and you can merge your PR to the main branch.
+This will move your RFC to the "approved" state.

-NOTE: only RFCs that were approved by approvers should be merged.

 ### 9. Implementation